nullrocket/gitbook/account/asd.md

 <div style="margin-left: 2.25em; margin-bottom: 1em;">
 You will use your User ID to log into your Passpack account.
-{% hint style='tip' %}
-Important info: this note needs to be highlighted
-{% endhint %}

 Your _User ID_ must be between 2 and 32 characters long and is case sensitive.
 Be careful not inadvertently leave your CAPS lock \(or Shift lock\) on.
 </div>